bertinatto/blog/content/fixed/now.md

 * Looking for a new flat.
 * Reading **The Great Gatsby** (in Portuguese).
-* Working on my software engineeting skills.
+* Working on my software engineeting skills, more specifically getting down to the nuts and bolts of containers.

 When outside, I am: